 Purchasing an extended car warranty can feel like a huge decision.
 To make this choice easier, we’ve taken a closer look at Endurance, our top extended warranty provider.
 In this comprehensive Endurance warranty review, we’ll assess the company’s warranty plans, review its coverage and service, and provide our final recommendation.

-We rate Endurance 4.6 out of 5.0 stars and recognize the extended warranty provider for the Best Coverage in 2022.
-The company review was conducted using the same methodology our researchers use to deliver unbiased reviews of top providers to consumers.
+We rate Endurance 4.6 out of 5.0 stars and recognize the extended warranty provider for the Best Coverage in 2023.
+This overall review score is based on the company’s ratings in five key areas: industry standing, coverage, cost, transparency, and customer service.

 If you’re looking for an extended warranty that is backed by years in the industry, you should consider an Endurance auto warranty for peace of mind.
 The company is one of the only direct providers of extended warranties, meaning everything is handled directly through Endurance.
 For these reasons, we consider Endurance a terrific option, and the company is our top pick.
-Below is a complete list of pros and cons that highlight specific benefits and downsides of Endurance warranties:
+In the graphic below, you can see the main reasons why many customers choose to purchase extended warranties, including Endurance.

 Is Endurance Warranty Legit?

 Yes, Endurance opened its doors in 2006 and is one of the largest third-party extended warranty companies in the industry.
 In addition to appearing several times on the Inc. 5000 list as one of the fastest-growing U.S. companies, there are hundreds of positive Endurance reviews online.
 Unlike many third-party brokers in the extended car warranty industry, Endurance offers direct-to-consumer extended warranties.
 This means warranty services come directly from Endurance, and the company handles all claims itself.
 Ultimately, having no go-between or separate underwriter allows Endurance to provide superior customer service.